Renters Insurance: What It Covers, Costs & Why You Need It

 What Does Renters Insurance Cover?

-Renters insurance (technically an HO-4 policy) is built around four core coverage areas that work together to protect you financially as a tenant.
+Renters insurance (technically an HO-4 policy) is built around four core coverage areas: personal property, liability, additional living expenses, and medical payments to others.
 Understanding each one helps you determine how much coverage you actually need.
 Learn more about the structure of an HO-4 insurance policy and how it differs from other home insurance forms.

 Personal Property Coverage